 While successful open relationships certainly require more from the involved parties, plenty of couples have found a way to have a happy and healthy open marriage.
 The secret?
 Clear boundaries and lots of communication.

 Yes, monogamy has traditionally governed the world of romantic relationships.
 But open marriages and open relationships are becoming more acceptable as modern couples look for alternatives to traditional coupling.
 Steering away from convention, however, doesn’t mean diving into the Wild West of love and sex.
 Open marriages have just as many — if not more — guidelines for keeping all of the involved parties happy.
-There are many variations of open relationship rules, but they all require trust and understanding.
+There are many variations of open marriage rules, but they all require trust and understanding.

 So what do these rules look like?
 We spoke to a variety of couples in open relationships who offered some advice for couples who are curious.
 Expanding the bounds of your relationship takes works, and it takes discipline, they all said.
 It can also offer a new level of emotional and physical intimacy.
 Here are the big open marriage rules to live and love by.